-

 - liaising with the PDPC on data protection matters, if necessary.

 The business contact information of at least one such DPO must be made available to the public, such that the DPO is able to answer questions relating to the collection, use or disclosure of personal data on behalf of the organisation.
-The business contact information may be made available to the public via BizFile+ for companies that are registered with the Accounting and Corporate Regulatory Authority.
+Under the PDP Regulations, this requirement is satisfied if the organisation makes available their DPO’s contact information in any of the following manners:

 As best practice, the business contact information of the DPO should be readily accessible from Singapore, operational during Singapore business hours and in the case of telephone numbers, be Singapore telephone numbers.
 This would facilitate the organisation’s ability to respond promptly to any complaint or query on its data protection policies and practices.